You migrated all your mailboxes to Office 365 and want to get rid of the last on-premises Exchange server. Now what?

 Clean Removal of the Last On-Premises Exchange Server

-A clean removal of Exchange is the preferred solution.
-This will ensure relevant Active Directory objects are removed properly.
 The clean removal is started simply by uninstalling Exchange from the last Exchange server in your organization (make sure you completed the steps in the previous section to prepare for the removal).